The idea of atoms is not a new one! The Greeks philosopher Democritus suggested over 2500 years ago

 were always produced.

-Thompson realised that these "corpuscles", as he called them had a
+Thomson realised that these "corpuscles" as he called them had a

 negative charge and they were present in all atoms.
 So atoms were not solid indestructible

 the atom to explain his observations.
-Thompson's model of the atom is often called the
+Thomson's model of the atom is often called the

 Thompson's calculations had shown that the electron was 1/1840th the mass of a hydrogen